TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-31-how-monolithic-repository-in-open-source-saved-my-lazyness.md

 ## From One Hearth to Many Arteries

 Imagine flow of a oxygenated blood from heart to arteries.
-Every blood that was in heart, will drift to all arteries.
+All blood that was in heart, will drift to all arteries.

 <img src="/assets/images/posts/2017/monorepo/blood-vein.png" alt="Blod vein" class="thumbnail">